dbt-labs/docs.getdbt.com/website/docs/docs/core/source-install.md

 ### Installing dbt Core

-Beginning in v1.8, installing an adapter no longer automatically installs `dbt-core`.
+Beginning in v1.8, installing an adapter does not automatically install `dbt-core`.
 This is because adapters and dbt Core versions have been decoupled from each other so we no longer want to overwrite existing dbt-core installations

 <VersionBlock firstVersion="1.8">